 - Inventory of potential flood-problematic lakes and reservoirs (L&R), realization of problems, GIS database and bed geometry data with supplying rivers (sub-catchments) - Hydrologic assessment of the events that cause inundation around the lake or failure of defence system - Hazard and risk mapping of the L&R, risk management strategies for L&R - International consequences and conditions in the operation, good practice or agreements for the future upload.
-A revised project proposal was discussed at the Tisza Group meeting on 13 May 2021 and it is being prepared for the future DTP call.
+The FP EG together with the EUSDR PA5 will further explore the possibilities of project funding in the next management cycle.